agilecontent/stylelint-config/README.md

 };
 ```

-**IMPORTANT:** This config includes stylelint-prettier, so it is very important to put this as the last extended config
+**IMPORTANT:** This config includes stylelint-config-prettier, so it is very important to put this
+as the last extended config to prevent conflicts

+## Whats included?

+- `stylelint-config-standard`: General rules recommended
+- `stylelint-config-prettier`: Prevents conflicts from prettier formating (**Important:** This
+  config does not format the file)
+- `stylelint-config-concentric-order`: Order files according to
+  [ConcentricCSS](https://rhodesmill.org/brandon/2011/concentric-css/).
+This order was chosen for
+  having good reasoning behind it: the properties are set according to rendering time.

+## Contributing

+Just create a Pull Request with the reasoning for the change in rules or config.

+If adding a rule that is fixable via `--fix`, set the severity to `"warning"`.